IrtazaRasool/Login_UI/README.md

 ### Installation

-1. Clone this repository to your local machine using `git clone https://github.com/your-username/login_page_ui.git`.
+1. Clone this repository to your local machine using `https://github.com/IrtazaRasool/Login_UI.git`.
 2. Open the project in your preferred IDE or editor.

 ### Running the App